IBM/blue-cloud-mirror/users/functions-api/README.md

 ### 2. Configurations for bash script automation <a name="part-SETUP-01"></a>

 1. Open the file **[YOUR-ROOT]bluecloudmirror/scores/scores.local.root.env**.
 This file contains environment variables.
+This is a copy of scores.local.root.env-template.
+Most of the information will have been entered when setting up the Scores API.

 2. Insert the needed values for following entries and do not change the rest.